22.214.171.124 ‘Neoconservatism’: Promoting a Political System

 ● America encouraged the ‘Arab Spring’ from its inception in December 2010 – yet an Economist article, The Arab spring at ten, noted that “Egypt’s brief experiment with democracy failed.
 Libya, Syria and Yemen plunged into civil war and became playgrounds for foreign powers.
 Wealthy Gulf states spent heavily to placate their own people and bolster anti-democratic forces elsewhere.
 The region is less free than it was in 2010—and worse off by most other measures, too.”

 ● Presidents Bill Clinton and George W. Bush enthusiastically promoted NATO expansion, which Russia saw as threatening – especially in Ukraine.
+NATO’s members are all democracies – it is a condition of membership – and it is a military alliance.
+President Putin has persuaded the Russian people that the West is spreading democracy by the use of force (even though its role is primarily defensive).
 Patrick Wintour’s scholarly article, Russia’s belief in NATO ‘betrayal’ – and why it matters today, points out that the “idea that the Soviet Union was tricked in 1989-90 [when Russia agreed to German reunification, giving up its control of East Germany] is at the heart of Russia’s confrontation with the west”.

 A review of Francis Fukuyama’s book, The End of History and the Last Man, appeared in the London Review of Books in July 1992; it was available in March 2020 at https://www.lrb.co.uk/the-paper/v14/n14/m.f.-burnyeat/happily-ever-after.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/6244b.htm.